Centauride

-The Centaurides (Κενταυρίδες, Kentaurides) or centauresses are female centaurs.
+A Centauride (Κενταυρίδε, Kentauride) or centauress is a female centaur.
 First encountered in Greek mythology as members of the tribe of the Centauroi, the Centaurides are only occasionally mentioned in written sources, but appear frequently in Greek art and Roman mosaics.
 The centauress who appears most frequently in literature is Hylonome, wife of the centaur Cyllarus.

 Names

 As a proper noun, Centauride or Kentauride refers specifically to a female of the tribe of the Centauroi or Kentauroi (Κένταυροι), commonly rendered in English as the common noun "centaurs"; as a common noun, centauride refers to any female centaur.
 Centauress is the more usual term in English, but centaurelle and centaurette may also occur.

 Literary depictions

 In the "Imagines", the rhetorician Philostratus the Elder gives a brief description of the Centaurides:

 How beautiful the Centaurides are, even where they are horses; for some grow out of white mares, others are attached to chestnut mares, and the coats of others are dappled, but they glisten like those of horses that are well cared for.
 There is also a white female Centaur that grows out of a black mare, and the very opposition of the colours helps to produce the united beauty of the whole.

 In the "Metamorphoses", Ovid gives a brief description of Hylonome:

 In the high woods there was none comelier of all the centaur-girls, and she alone by love and love’s sweet words and winning ways held Cyllarus, yes, and the care she took to look her best (so far as that may be with limbs like that).
 She combed her glossy hair, and twined her curls in turn with rosemary or violets or roses, and sometimes she wore a pure white lily.
 Twice a day she bathed her face in the clear brook that fell from Pagasae’s high forest, twice she plunged her body in its flow, nor would she wear on her left side and shoulder any skin but what became her from best-chosen beasts.

 Shakespeare refers to centauresses in King Lear, Act IV, Scene VI, lines 124–125: